dungnt2khust/dont_touch_your_face/README.md

-# This repository uses AI library (Tensorflow) to build a web application alerts when you touch your face
+# This repository uses AI library (Tensorflow) to build a web application.
+It will alert when you touch your face.
 ## Usage
   1. Clone or download file zip
   2. npm install to install node_module in package.json